(Photo Credit: Pexels)

 After getting to know the different types of traffic cameras in Singapore, we hope this will make you think twice about speeding.
 The consequences of your actions could cost the safety and lives of others.
 Remember, it's never too late to stop bad driving habits like speeding, beating red lights and driving recklessly.

-If you're still worried about getting caught by traffic cameras, why not download the new Motorist app.
+If you're still worried about getting caught by traffic cameras, you can visit SPF's website here to find out the locations of all the cameras or simply download the Motorist app and use the Co-Driver feature.
 Designed by drivers for drivers, the Motorist app is a crowd-sourced mobile platform where drivers help one another to identify and avoid traffic incidents, including mobile speed cameras and PSLCs.

 Download the new Motorist app now.
 Designed by drivers for drivers, this all-in-one app lets you receive the latest traffic updates, gives you access to live traffic cameras, and helps you manage LTA and vehicle matters.